AlexandrosPanag/My_esp8266_Projects/Thinger.io/README.md

 Thinger_Live
 -----------------------

-A very basic project that shows us how we can generate a connection with the website using our esp 8266 board
+A very basic project that shows us how we can generate a connection with the website using our esp 8266 board and track the connection thoughout the Thinger.io website